jacobstallone/Time_Series_ARIMA--Blog-and-code-/README.md

 # TS3

-THE BLOG POST FOR TIME SERIES EXPLAINING THE CODE ALONG WITH CONCEPT IS IN THIS LINK : https://medium.com/@stallonejacob/time-series-forecast-a-basic-introduction-using-python-414fcb963000
+THE BLOG POST FOR THE TOPIC : TIME SERIES FORECASTING IS IN THE LINK BELOW ,EXPLAINING THE CODE ALONG WITH CONCEPT : https://medium.com/@stallonejacob/time-series-forecast-a-basic-introduction-using-python-414fcb963000